grapa-dev/grapa/README.md

 > @x.g
 ERR: {"err":-1}
 ```

+There isn't currently built in support for searching for an $ARRAY or $LIST item within an $ARRAY.
+Currently, this would require an itterator to scan and compare, or the use of a hash of the contents as a key.

 ### $TIME
 Uses UTC timezone. $TIME is intended to be a timestamp starting at Jan 1 1970, and a timer for tracking the passage of time.